Go back to Index of Recipes

 This is a nice easy paté which can be made well in advance.
 In fact, it tastes better if it is left for 24-48 hours.
 It makes an wonderful starter, or serve it with a large salad as a light lunch.
 It also makes an excellent sandwich filling.

 Small dishes, ramekin dishes are good.
-If you want to turn From Anja Myrsep |
+If you want to turn out the paté line the dishes with cling film.
+From Anja Myrsep |

 Skin the mackerel, remove any small bones you can find.
 Now mash the fish with a fork or blend it in a food processor.
 Pass the cottage cheese through a sieve into a separate bowl.
 Then blend the yoghurt into the cottage cheese, followed by the horseradish sauce and finally the smoked mackerel.
 Season to taste with the pepper plus a little lemon juice, if using.
 Pack into dishes, cover and chill for at least several hours (best if left overnight, or up to 48 hours).
 Immediately after packing into dishes it can also be frozen for later use.
 Serving: Serve in the dishes or turn out.
 Sprinkle with a little cayenne or paprika before serving.
 Garnish with wedges of lemon and watercress and/or cucumber slices and some freshly toasted bread slices or crispbread. |